 SPECT Scans in Legal Cases

-In Ontario, the use of SPECT scans as a tool to itraumatic brain injury teaserndicate TBI has been increasing in Motor Vehicle Accident (MVA) claims where the claimant is applying for Catastrophic Impairment under Criterion 4 or 5.
+In Ontario, the use of SPECT scans as a tool to indicate TBI has been increasing in Motor Vehicle Accident (MVA) claims where the claimant is applying for Catastrophic Impairment under Criterion 4 or 5.
 Under these criteria the claimant is to have “positive findings on a CAT scan, an MRI, or any other medically recognized brain diagnostic technology,” showing diagnostic evidence of a TBI, as per the Ontario Statutory Accident Benefits Schedule (SABS).
 Whether or not SPECT scans fall under the latter category in the SABS definition and whether they can or should be used as a diagnostic tool for TBI is a topic of debate in both the medical and legal communities.

 In a November 2021 case, a positive SPECT scan was not permitted as evidence when the MRI and CT scans did not indicate TBI due to the fact that the injured party was co-morbidly suffering from depression.
 The judge declined to permit the results of the scan due to the lack of peer-reviewed publications supporting the viability of it as a diagnostic tool.
 The use of SPECT scans “fails to satisfy the reliable foundation test for novel scientific evidence set out in R. v.
 J.-L.J.” said Justice Bale, as per Meade v.
 Hussein, 2021 ONSC 7850.